apache/kibble-website/README.md

 2. Open a shell, go to the kibble-website/source/ dir
 3. Run `python3 generate.py` command
-4. To verify your change locally, go to kibble-website/content directory Run `python -m SimpleHTTPServer 8000` command
+4. To verify your change locally, go to kibble-website/content directory Run `python3 -m http.server` command
 The website http://localhost:8000/
 5. Commit the changes to git :)